sourcegraph/scip-ruby/docs/scip-ruby/CONTRIBUTING.md

 ### Running tests

+There are currently 3 kinds of tests:
+- Snapshot tests: These cover indexer output.
+- Unit tests: These cover some internals which are not possible to test via snapshots.
+- Repo/Integration tests: These try to index an OSS repo using scip-ruby.

-Run snapshot tests, which are self-contained:
+To run snapshot tests, which are self-contained:

 ```
 ./bazel test //test/scip --config=dbg